bliroio/fullstack-challenge/README_challenge.md

 - Added form for creating a meeting to frontend
 - Added pagination to meeting list shown in frontend and matching backend endpoint
 - Returning meetings sorted by start time from backend
+- Added meeting duration display for each meeting to frontend